Members, please read the below before booking a tee time

 Strictly members only until further notice.
 (No visitors will be allowed initially to allow members full access to available tee times)

-The maximum number of golfers in a group per tee time is as per the limit shown on BRS.
+The maximum number of golfers in a group per tee time is as per the limit shown on the BRS booking diary template.

 There is to be a minimum of 10 minute intervals between tee times.

 BRS will be open 2 weeks in advance, and members are allowed a maximum of three live tee bookings in any two-week period.
-If there are vacant tees on “the current days list” one tee can be booked and it will not count towards your total of 3 tees.
+If there are vacant tees on “the current days list” one additional tee timecan be booked and it will not count towards your total of 3 times.
 Usage will be monitored to ensure all members have access to tee times.
 Once you have completed your round, then you are free to rebook another time dependant on availability.

 Arrival and Waiting to Play